Stashing treasure

 end)

 We give it the Item component to indicate it can be held in an Inventory.
-We’ll make it consumable in the next chapter!
+We’ll make it consumable in a future chapter!

 end